eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Search for a Range(Algorithms*).
 Type 4.
   - [Leetcode] Sqrt(x).
 (Algorithm**).
 Type 3.
   - [Leetcode] Search in rotated sorted array I and II(Algorithm**).
 Type 1 with changes.
 Remember the algorithm!
+  - [Leetcode] Find Minimum in Rotated Sorted Array I and II(Algorithm**).
+These problems return the min value rather than the id.
+Similar to http://practice.geeksforgeeks.org/problems/maximum-value-in-a-bitonic-array/0
+  - [EPI] Search local minimum in partially sorted array(Algorithm).
+Type 6.
+Description is in CodingPractices/EPI/SearchLocalMinimum.java
+* Sorting Problems.
+  - [Leetcode]Kth largest element in an array(Algorithm* and implementation* of quick select?)
+  - [Leetcode]Sort Colors(Algorithm**).
+Two-passes constanct-space solution is actually better than the one-pass solution.